mariodavid/mariodavid.github.io/_posts/2017-08-31-grails-vs-cuba-round-2.md

   feature: grails-vs-cuba/feature.png
 ---

-After comparing Grails and CUBA mostly from a persistence and business logic perspective in the first blog post, this time I'll take a look at the frontend as well as at cross cutting concerns like security, testing, platform features and the ecosystem.
+After comparing Grails and CUBA mostly from a persistence and business logic perspective in the first blog post, this time I'll take a look at the frontend as well as at cross cutting concerns like security.

 <!-- more -->